skarukas/JShorthand/README.md

 - `makeWrapper(myObj).val()` returns `$ref`, the inner object.

 ### Current Issues
 - As a `Function`, `Wrapper` has read-only properties `length` and `name` which cannot be overwritten.
 This causes a problem when wrapping any collection-type object or any other object with those named properties.
-In general, fields that cannot be overwritten are made accessible by prepending $, like `.$length` or `.$name`.
+In general, properties that cannot be overwritten are made accessible by prepending $, like `.$length` or `.$name`.